+• First Offense:

-- First Offense: - Students are required to complete a drug screening at a location provided by the school or private physician secured by guardians within 24 hours of notification to parents/guardians. - Two (2) days Out of School Suspension plus five (5) days of In School Study Session. - Counseling sessions with the District SAC counselor which may include the use of online educational materials that are required to be completed. - If a student does not comply with counseling, the student will receive 1 day of In School Supervised Study Session. - Outside counseling recommendation and referral if needed. - Police notification.
+- Students are required to complete a medical examination by a physician. - Two (2) days Out of School Suspension plus five (5) days of In School Study Session. - Counseling sessions with the District SAC counselor which may include the use of online educational materials that are required to be completed. - If a student does not comply with counseling, the student will receive 1 day of In School Supervised Study Session. - o Outside counseling recommendation and referral if needed. - o Police notification.

-• Second Offense:
+Second Offense:

-- Students are required to complete a drug screening at a location provided by the school or private physician secured by guardians within 24 hours of notification to parents/guardians. - Three (3) days of Out of School Suspension plus five (5) days of In School Study Session. - Counseling sessions with the District SAC counselor which may include the use of online educational materials that are required to be completed. - If a student does not comply with counseling, the student will receive 1 day of In School Study Session. - Outside counseling recommendation and referral if needed. - Superintendent's hearing. - Police notification.
+- Students are required to complete a medical examination by a physician. - Three (3) days of Out of School Suspension plus five (5) days of In School Study Session. - Counseling sessions with the District SAC counselor which may include the use of online educational materials that are required to be completed. - If a student does not comply with counseling, the student will receive 1 day of In School Study Session. - Outside counseling recommendation and referral if needed. - Superintendent's hearing.

+Police notification.